 Control Tower views, and Julie making the lift announcement!

 We were happy to have Neil come aboard on Tuesday to look at the thruster.
 However, when he opened the casing, we found the thruster completely covered in black soot.

 Soot covered bow thruster

 The initial diagnosis was that the solenoid and the “brushes” in the motor needed to be replaced.
 So we called the manufacturer and arranged for the parts to be shipped to Canada.
 This is not an easy or inexpensive thing to do, but we were stuck.
-After all this was done, Neil called that evening to tell us he had been thinking and doing some research, he thought the black soot was a result of the new thruster brushes getting “settled”, and that a good cleaning would solve our problem.
+After all this was done, Neil called that evening to tell us he had been thinking and doing some research, and he thought the black soot was a result of the new thruster brushes getting “settled”, and that a good cleaning would solve our problem.
 The good news was that he was right, but the bad news was that it was too late to cancel the shipment of the parts.
 Unfortunately, the shipping of the parts did not go smoothly, and our expected delivery of Friday, ended up getting delayed until Tuesday.
+And there was another Holiday weekend!
 Once we had the parts, we did have Neil replace the selenoid and finally got on our way.